amadeusdotpng/compiler/README.md

-# A Compiler for a Python-like Language
-Completely built from scratch.
-Written in Rust.
+# Cheetah
+## Ultimate Goal
+In the end, the language should be a basic, statically types, expression-based, script-like, compiled language as powerful as basic Python.

+## Project Structure
+- `/papers` contains helpful reading resources to learn more about compilers.
+- `/src/protopy` contains Python prototypes of the components of the compiler.
+- `/src/lexer/` contains  the Rust code for the lexer of the compiler.

+## Current State
+This project is still a Work In Progress.
+There is currently only a lexer.
+There are Python prototypes for the lexer and for the future recursive descent parser.

-# Todo
+## Todo
 - Parsing
 - Semantic Analysis
 - Code Generation

-# Helpful Reading Resources
+## Helpful Reading Resources

-## General
+### General
 - [Tristan Hume - Writing a Compiler in Rust](https://thume.ca/2019/04/18/writing-a-compiler-in-rust/)

-## Lexing
+### Lexing
 - [Indentation Sensitive Parsing for Parsec](./papers/Indentation-Sensitive_Parsing_for_Parsec.pdf)

-## Parsing
+### Parsing
 - [Laurent Tratt - Which Parsing Approach](https://tratt.net/laurie/blog/2020/which_parsing_approach.html)
 - [Bryan Ford - Packrat Parsing](https://pdos.csail.mit.edu/~baford/packrat/thesis/)
 - [PEP 617](https://peps.python.org/pep-0617/)